fengxia41103/myblog/content/thoughts/engineer common principle.md

 condition.
 Thus, I'd like to dump what I view of such topics, and see what I could summarize, and perhaps, share w/ the team.

+## Engineering = being Deterministic

+I learned this word from Miro.
+Engineering is an effort to be deterministic.
+Sometimes this line is presented from the other end of the certainty spectrum &mdash; engineering is of controlling the uncertainty/risk.
+Both are speaking of the same idea.

+Engineering is to produce a predictable result w/ a given input.
+There are endless possibilities in real world, of course.
+But that's exactly why engineer must think deep & hard, like playing chess, you are not in the business of reading mind or enumerating all possible paths, well, Alpha Go is hardly doing that even, but you are to think and compute the possible outcome of a move, and try to confine your opponent's move into a predictable manner, and that, is what I mean by being deterministic.

+Also like chess, you move is never based on the happy path, but is on how your opponent will counter.
+Therefore, building a well of knowledge of the game and your opponent is the only way, and it should be difficult to achieve &mdash; how many chess master there is in this world, in your life!?

+## Engineering = Data driven decision

+> "If we have data, let's look at data.
+If all we have are opinions,
+> let's go with mine"
+>
+> -- Jim Barksdale, the former CEO of Netscape
+>

+First time heard this line AWS event in 2024.
+Love it.

+All engineering is data engineering in its core.
+We deal w/ facts, and fact = can be proven wrong, and we all know there is no wrong opinion.
+Thus, it will be a logical fallacy if a conclusion is only backed by opinion.
+We must collect data, use data, and base a decision on data.

+This is easier said than done.
+We also know the other proverb: garbage in, garbage out.
+The _quality_ of the data in this process determines the quality of decision.
+Yet there isn't a clean yard stick on the quality of data in most cases.
+Engineer's ingenuity is ultimately determining this, but we can do more.
+Crosschecking methods such as peer review, fact checker, independent assessment, spot checking, are all useful tool to improve the quality of input.
+One thing to watch out for is that these crosschecking should themselves be based on data.
+If one subjective opinion is **not sufficient**, then two don't make it much better.

+What to do? **Trust, but verify.**

 ## The value of POC

 We do many POCs.
 Myself is also a strong advocate of POC-culture